-- Adolescents age 11-12 years: 1 dose Tdap - Pregnancy: 1 dose Tdap during each pregnancy, preferably in early part of gestational weeks 27-36. - Tdap may be administered regardless of the interval since the last tetanus- and diphtheria-toxoid-containing vaccine.
+- Age 11-12 years: 1 dose Tdap (adolescent booster) - Pregnancy: 1 dose Tdap during each pregnancy, preferably in early part of gestational weeks 27-36.

+Note: Tdap may be administered regardless of the interval since the last tetanus- and diphtheria-toxoid-containing vaccine.
-- Adolescents age 13-18 years who have not received Tdap: 1 dose Tdap, then Td or Tdap booster every 10 years - Persons age 7-18 years not fully vaccinated^{} with DTaP: 1 dose Tdap as part of the catch-up series (preferably the first dose); if additional doses are needed, use Td or Tdap.

-Tdap administered at age 7-10 years:

-- Children age 7-9 years who receive Tdap should receive the routine Tdap dose at age 11-12 years. - Children age 10 years who receive Tdap do not need the routine Tdap dose at age 11-12 years. - DTaP inadvertently administered on or after age 7 years: - Children age 7-9 years: DTaP may count as part of catch-up series.
-Administer routine Tdap dose at age 11-12 years. - Children age 10-18 years: Count dose of DTaP as the adolescent Tdap booster. - For other catch-up guidance, see Table 2.
+- Age 13-18 years who have not received Tdap: 1 dose Tdap (adolescent booster) - Age 7-18 years not fully vaccinated\ with DTaP: 1 dose Tdap as part of the catch-up series (preferably the first dose); if additional doses are needed, use Td or Tdap. - Tdap administered at age 7-10 years: - Age 7-9 years who receive Tdap should receive the adolescent Tdap booster dose at age 11-12 years. - Age 10 years who receive Tdap do not need the adolescent Tdap booster dose at age 11-12 years. - DTaP inadvertently administered on or after age 7 years: - Age 7-9 years: DTaP may count as part of catch-up series.
+Administer adolescent Tdap booster dose at age 11-12 years. - Age 10-18 years: Count dose of DTaP as the adolescent Tdap booster dose. - For other catch-up guidance, see Table 2.

-- Wound management in persons age 7 years or older with history of 3 or more doses of tetanus-toxoid-containing vaccine: For clean and minor wounds, administer Tdap or Td if more than 10 years since last dose of tetanus-toxoidcontaining vaccine; for all other wounds, administer Tdap or Td if more than 5 years since last dose of tetanus-toxoidcontaining vaccine.
+- Wound management in persons age 7 years or older with history of 3 or more doses of tetanus-toxoid-containing vaccine: For clean and minor wounds, administer Tdap or Td if more than 10 years since last dose of tetanus-toxoid-containing vaccine; for all other wounds, administer Tdap or Td if more than 5 years since last dose of tetanus-toxoid-containing vaccine.
 Tdap is preferred for persons age 11 years or older who have not previously received Tdap or whose Tdap history is unknown.
-If a tetanus-toxoidcontaining vaccine is indicated for a pregnant adolescent, use Tdap. - For detailed information, see www.cdc.gov/mmwr/ volumes/69/wr/mm6903a5.htm.

-Fully vaccinated = 5 valid doses of DTaP OR 4 valid doses of DTaP if dose 4 was administered at age 4 years or older
+If a tetanus-toxoid-containing vaccine is indicated for a pregnant adolescent, use Tdap. - For detailed information, see www.cdc.gov/mmwr/volumes/69/wr/mm6903a5.htm. - \Fully vaccinated = 5 valid doses of DTaP OR 4 valid doses of DTaP if dose 4 was administered at age 4 years or older

+Varicella vaccination

-Varicella vaccination (minimum age: 12 months)
+(minimum age: 12 months)

-- 2-dose series at age 12-15 months, 4-6 years - VAR or MMRV may be administered

-• Dose 2 may be administered as early as 3 months after dose 1 (a dose inadvertently administered after at least 4 weeks may be counted as valid)

-Note: For dose 1 in children age 12-47 months, it is recommended to administer MMR and varicella vaccines separately.
+- 2-dose series at age 12-15 months, 4-6 years - VAR or MMRV may be administered\ - Dose 2 may be administered as early as 3 months after dose 1 (a dose inadvertently administered after at least 4 weeks may be counted as valid) - \Note: For dose 1 in children age 12-47 months, it is recommended to administer MMR and varicella vaccines separately.
 MMRV may be used if parents or caregivers express a preference.